What can be done to save a failed root canal?

 Of course not.
 Not always.
 But sometimes.
 Lets take a look at how root canals can fail, and whether it could be prevented.

-First off, the dentist has to get the right tooth.
+First off, before he even starts the root treatment, the dentist has to get the right tooth.
 It seems obvious, and usually it's clear enough, but not always.
 At times, it can be very difficult to judge which of two or three neighboring teeth is the cause of the toothache.

 Second, the dentist has to find the little space inside the middle of the tooth.
 Again, it sounds easy, but when you're the one holding the drill, you want to be sure you're drilling in the right direction!